athomasq/athomasq.github.io/startups.md

 What strikes me looking back is how little we knew about building technology startups, and how much we learned along the way.
 In this, we were aided immeasurably by the enormous amount of high-quality startup advice available -- for free! -- on the internet.
 Back in the early 2010s, VCs were just discovering the power of content marketing to attract talented founders (VC is a dealflow business!), and they competed with each other to share their secrets with the world.

 Unfortunately, all good things come to an end.
 The very success of this content marketing strategy attracted more content creators, and the average quality of startup advice online declined rapidly over the second half of the decade.
-Much of what's out there today is either unusable, redundant or wrong.
+Much of what's out there today is either unusable, or redundant, or just plain wrong.

 ----

 When quantity increases and quality is variable, curation becomes valuable.
 So I thought I'd post links to some of the resources that I found most useful in my own journey.
 I've organized them by theme:

-- Oracles: the voices that define this era of tech entrepreneurship
+- [Oracles](/startups#oracles): the voices that define this era of tech entrepreneurship
-- Ideas: find something worth doing
+- [Ideas](/startups#ideas): find something worth doing
-- Growth: get noticed by the world
+- [Growth](/startups#growth): get noticed by the world
-- Metrics: measure what matters; make your measurements matter
+- [Metrics](/startups#metrics): measure what matters; make your measurements matter
 - (More sections to be added over time)

 There is a lot of material here, and for that I make no excuses.
 If you're serious about building a startup, you have to put in the work.
 I know of no successful founders who are not also learning machines.
 And if you can benefit from other people's wisdom (instead of learning yourself by trial and error or deducing everything from first principles), why wouldn't you?